-Music and the Spoken Word Starting 90th Year!
+Music & the Spoken Word Starting 90th Year!

 In 1930, less than a year after the first broadcast, 24-year-old Richard L. Evans received the permanent responsibility to be the Choir’s announcer—a job he held until his death in 1971.
 At first, Evans would simply announce the hymns or musical selections, but within a few years he began to add a weekly commentary to accompany the musical themes.
 The commentary expanded to include timely messages of hope and encouragement that became the “spoken word.”